4/22/2015 3:12 PM

 There are finance functions and controllers with responsibility for accounting, reporting and the analysis of financial trends at Group level, business area level and major unit level.

 In addition to the statutory audits of the annual report and statutory audits of the parent and all subsidiaries, the auditors carry out an annual review of how the companies are organised, of existing routines and of compliance with the instructions issued, based on guidelines drawn up by corporate management and approved by the Board of Directors.
-A summary of internal control procedures is presented each year as part of the Board meeting that deals with the year-end accounts.
-The Board also has the option of requesting a special audit of a selected business or operation during the year if this is deemed necessary.
+A summary of internal control procedures is presented each year as part of the board meeting that deals with the year-end financial statements.
+The Board also has the option of requesting a special audit of a selected business or operations during the year if this is deemed necessary.

+During 2014 a project aimed at reviewing and further reinforcing internal controls was implemented.
 It is our opinion that this review increases insight and awareness, provides explicit instructions and proposes a clear organisation in respect of internal controls.
-It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (internal audit) (item 7.4 in the Code).
+It is therefore the opinion of the Board that, because of the implementation of this review, there is no need for any separate internal control (item 7.4 in the Code).

 To the annual meeting of the shareholders of NIBE Industrier AB (publ)

-It is the Board of Directors who is responsible for the corporate governance statement for the year 2013 on pages 85-88 and that it has been prepared in accordance with the Annual Accounts Act.
+The Board of Directors and the Managing Director are responsible for the Corporate Governance Report for 2014 on pages 89-92, and that it has been prepared in accordance with the Annual Accounts Act.

-We have read the corporate governance statement and based on that reading and our knowledge of the company and the group we believe that we have a sufficient basis for our opinions.
-This means that our statutory examination of the corporate governance statement is different and substantially less in scope than an audit conducted in accordance with International Standards on Auditing and generally accepted auditing standards in Sweden.
+We have read the Corporate Governance Report, and on the basis of her reading and knowledge of the company and the Group, we consider that we have sufficient grounds for our statement.
+Our statutory review of the Corporate Governance Report has a different focus and is substantially less in scope than an audit conducted in accordance with International Standards on Auditing and other generally accepted auditing practices in Sweden

 Authorised Public Accountant